Sales Velocity Dashboard

 The Sales Velocity Dashboard consolidates data from your CRM and N.Rich campaigns, categorizing sales opportunities into four segments:

-- ABM Pre- and Post-Influenced: Deals impacted by ABM both before and after the deals were created.
+• Full-Cycle ABM Influence: Deals impacted by ABM both before and after the deals were created.

 This segmentation enables you to pinpoint the exact stages where ABM efforts impact deals, showcasing improvements in deal size, win rates, and time to close.